globe-swiss/phaenonet-client/README.md

 npx ng build && npx firebase hosting:channel:deploy my_channel_name --project phaenonet-test
 ```

+### Manually deploy rules & indexes in development

 Rules and indexes for Firestore and Storage will need to be deployed manually if needed.
-Be aware that the rules are shared between the hosting channel and the `test` applicaton.
+Be aware that the rules are shared between the hosting channel and the `test` application.

 ```commandline
 npx firebase deploy --only storage,firestore --project phaenonet-test
 ```

-### Deploy application for acceptance test
+### Manually deploy application for acceptance test

-Code merged to the `master` branch will be deployed to <https://phaenonet-test.web.app/> for final acceptance.
-This deployment will also include all rules and indexes.

 To manually deploy a test version: